trainfarb/trainfarb/7.5.0-express-vision---v5myConnection/7.5.1-meetings---v5gr1belief/2022-08-18---deg-0---432opi-customization-and-data-visualizations.md

     - DEG SA Ltd - Rwanda
     - Use these visualizations for all different aspects of the business
   - p5.js can be a strong communication tool
 - 44:18 is it even possible to steal ideas?
 Give control back to Africans.
-Open source removes mechanism for war
+Open source removes mechanism for war.
   - tesla cant steal what GM does, GM can't steal what ford does
   - care companies are still close minded
   - we can share this technology (432oPI) throughout the country